Snapchat/KeyDB-docs/docs/dockerfiles.md

 ## Building Images

 You will note from the Dockerfiles that you should have an "app" directory located where your Dockerfile is.
 Dockerfile should be named "Dockerfile".
 In the "app" folder you should place the binaries you want copied over (keydb-server at a minimum).
-The redis.conf file should also be located here.
+The keydb.conf file should also be located here.
 You can customize to your liking which can be beneficial.
 Our Dockerfile modifies our base config file within the Dockerfile instead of using a custom Dockerfile.
 So you might consider removing the part of the script that modifies it.

 See the Dockerfiles for the 5 main images/tags we generate below as well as for the builder: